orval-labs/orval/docs/src/pages/reference/configuration/output.md

 Give you the possibility to set the locale for the mock generation.
 It is used by faker, see the list of available options [here](https://fakerjs.dev/guide/localization.html#available-locales).
 It should also be strongly typed using `defineConfig`.

+### docs

+Type: `Boolean | Object`.

+Default Value: `false`.

+Will generate API docs using [TypeDoc](https://typedoc.org/). by default these docs will be in Markdown format.

+TypeDoc can be configured by creating a config file e.g. `typedoc.config.mjs` in your project root (see the [config docs](https://typedoc.org/options/configuration/#options) for a full list of supported file names) or by passing a config filename to the `config` option below.

+See the TypeDoc [configuration documentation](https://typedoc.org/options/) for more details.

+The `docs` option can take some properties to customize the generation if you set it to an object.
+If you set it to `true`, the default options will be used.

+#### config

+Type: `String`.

+Use to specify a TypeDoc config filename.
+This can be useful if your project already has a TypeDoc config for other docs.

 ### clean

 Type: `Boolean | String[]`.